Sarah Parcak: Career

-From 2003 to 2004, Parcak used satellite images and surface surveys to “discover” 17 new pyramids and sites of archaeological interest, some dating back to 3,000 B.C.
-The pyramids have never been verified.
+From 2003 to 2004, Parcak used satellite images and surface surveys to discover sites of archaeological interest, some dating back to 3000 BC.
 Parcak's work consists of trying to find minute differences in topography, geology, and plant life to explore sites from a variety of cultures, although Egypt is her specialty.
 Satellites recording infrared wavelengths are able to distinguish differentiations in plant's chlorophyll, which can distinguish the less healthy plants that grow over buried structures.

 In partnership with her husband, Dr. Greg Mumford, she directs Survey and Excavation Projects in the Fayoum, Sinai, and Egypt's East Delta.
 They used satellite imagery to look for water sources and archaeological sites.
 According to Parcak, this approach reduces the time and cost for determining archaeological sites compared to surface detection.

 In 2007, she founded the Laboratory for Global Observation at the University of Alabama at Birmingham.

 In 2009, satellite imagery was used to find holes in the ground as evidence of how looting had escalated in Egypt.

-In 2011 a BBC news report stated that she had "discovered" 17 previously unknown pyramids in Egypt as well as more than 1,000 tombs and 3,000 settlements.
-The Minister of State for Antiquities, Dr. Zahi Hawass, criticized the report, saying that this was "not accurate" and the BBC apologized.
-None of the 17 pyramids Parcak claimed to have discovered have ever been found.
-The Egyptian government decided to "develop a nationwide satellite imagery project to monitor archaeological sites from space and protect them from looting and illegal house construction and other encroachments.".
-The Egyptian National Authority for Remote Sensing and Space Sciences does the same thing.
+In 2011 a BBC news report stated that Parcak had "discovered" 17 previously unknown pyramids in Egypt as well as more than 1,000 tombs, 3,000 settlements and the ancient city of Tanis which was actually discovered in 1795 during the Napoleon's expedition to Egypt.
+The Minister of the Antiquities Department, Dr. Zahi Hawass, criticized the report, saying that this was "completely wrong information.
+Any archaeologist will deny this completley".
+BBC apologized.
+One of the 17 pyramids Parcak claimed to have discovered was verified.
+None of the tombs or buried settlements were ever verified.
+The Egyptian government developed a national satellite imagery project to monitor archaeological sites from space and protect them from looting and illegal house construction and other encroachments.".
+The Egyptian National Authority for Remote Sensing and Space Sciences also does this.

 In 2015, she won the $1 million TED Prize for 2016.

 In 2016, she was the recipient of Smithsonian magazine's American Ingenuity Award in the History category.
 The same year, satellite images from Parcak and her team claimed to have identified the second-known Viking site in North America, located in Newfoundland.
 Upon subsequent ground investigation, it turned out not to be a Viking site or of any archeological significance.
 Her team also identified a large ceremonial platform in Petra and worked on satellite mapping the whole of Peru for the crowdsourcing project called GlobalXplorer.

 In 2020, she was awarded a John Simon Guggenheim Memorial Foundation 2020 Fellowship.